-Electric Make can be installed on a networked machine or on a shared file server accessible to other build machines.
-Wherever Electric Make is installed, it must have access to the Cluster Manager machine and agents on the cluster host machines.
-After Electric Make is installed, configure Electric Make for your build environment and enable communication with Cluster Manager.
-For information on enabling communication with Cluster Manager, see "Configuring ElectricAccelerator" in the ElectricAccelerator Electric Make User Guide.
+eMake can be installed on a networked machine or on a shared file server accessible to other build machines.
+Wherever eMake is installed, it must have access to the Cluster Manager machine and agents on the cluster host machines.
 If you are upgrading a previously installed ElectricAccelerator version, follow the upgrade instructions before attempting to install the new version.